Powerful spring storm to deliver snow, rain across Wisconsin

 A powerful spring storm system is expected to sweep across the Upper Midwest this week, bringing a mix of heavy rain, snow and high winds.

-The National Weather Service says up to 8 inches of snow is possible across northern Wisconsin, which could result in power outages and make travel nearly impossible.
+The National Weather Service says up to 8 inches of snow is possible across northern Wisconsin, which could cause power outages and make travel nearly impossible.

 Precipitation is expected to start Wednesday morning in southwestern Wisconsin and move northward.
 The greatest threat for snow is Wednesday night into Thursday, Rieck said.